ChestnutKurisu/CSE291D_Final_Project_SP25/README.md

-Animations can be generated via ``examples/high_quality_collage.py`` which uses the :mod:`wave_sim.high_quality` package to produce GPU accelerated movies for each wave class.
-The script writes an MP4 per wave type and then assembles all clips into a single collage video.
-Resolution, frame rate and layout can be adjusted through arguments and GPU rendering is used by default for smooth high fidelity output.
+Animations can be generated via ``examples/high_quality_collage.py`` which uses the :mod:`wave_sim.high_quality` package to produce GPU accelerated movies for several wave classes.
+The script writes an MP4 per wave type and then assembles all clips into a collage video.
+Because the underlying animator is a generic scalar wave solver, only the basic body-wave examples are physically meaningful; the more complex surface/interface waves are shown merely for illustration.

 Additional standalone scripts in the ``examples`` directory demonstrate simple